wp-plugins/media-library-assistant/readme.txt

 * **IPTC** and **EXIF** metadata can be assigned to standard WordPress fields, taxonomy terms and custom fields.
 You can update all existing attachments from the Settings page IPTC/EXIF tab, groups of existing attachments with a Bulk Action or one existing attachment from the Edit Media/Edit Single Item screen.
 Display **IPTC** and **EXIF** metadata with `[mla_gallery]` custom templates.

 * **Enhanced Search Media box**.
 Search can be extended to the name/slug, ALT text and caption fields.
 The connector between search terms can be "and" or "or".
+Search by attachment ID is supported.

 * **Where-used reporting** shows which posts use a media item as the "featured image", an inserted image or link, an entry in a `[gallery]` and/or an entry in an `[mla_gallery]`.